Greg Steube: 2020

+2022

+For his first two terms, Steube represented a large swath of south-central Florida, from the outer suburbs of Sarasota and Fort Myers through the Everglades to the shores of Lake Okeechobee.
+However, after the 2020 census, his district was made significantly more compact, picking up all of Sarasota while losing most of its inland territory to the 18th district.
+The new 19th was no less Republican than its predecessor, and Steube easily won a third term.

 Tenure

 Steube supports repealing the Affordable Care Act.
-During the COVID-19 pandemic, Steube argued that the "deep state" at the FDA was preventing the usage of hydroxychloroquine, an antimalarial drug, to treat COVID-19.
+During the COVID-19 pandemic, Steube argued that the "deep state" at the FDA was preventing the use of hydroxychloroquine, an antimalarial drug, to treat COVID-19.
+Medical experts note that hydroxychloroquine neither treats nor prevents infection by COVID-19.

 In December 2020, Steube was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 On January 6–7, 2021, Steube voted not to certify the election of Joe Biden as President.
-On January 13, Steube voted against the Second Impeachment of Donald Trump.
+On January 13, Steube voted against the second impeachment of Donald Trump.

-In October 2020 and again in January 2021, Steube introduced a bill to stop technology platforms from suspending right-wing accounts.
+In October 2020 and again in January 2021, Steube introduced a bill to bar technology platforms from suspending conservative accounts.

-In late February 2021, Steube and a dozen other Republican House members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic, but he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their slated absences.
-In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Steube and the other lawmakers.
+In late February 2021, Steube and a dozen other Republican House Members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic, but he and the other members were actually attending the Conservative Political Action Conference.
+In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Steube and the other lawmakers; there is no evidence the Ethics Committee investigated any House Member for these false statements or abuse of proxy voting.

 In June 2021, Steube was among 21 House Republicans who voted against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

 In June 2021, Steube was one of 49 House Republicans to vote to repeal the AUMF against Iraq.